DeC0rtez/SC_ChatBot/README.md

 ## Installation
 * No installation required.
 * All features of the code can be used directly from a .clj file in a REPL.
+* NOTE: the code was written and tested on Clojure vesion 1.8.0.
+The "clojure.string/includes?" functionality can be unavailable in older versions of Clojure.

 ## Usage
 * To start the chatbot in REPL, run the chatbot_v1.clj file and type: (chatbot) to run the function.